perses/perses-operator/README.md

 ```

 4. Using the the location specified by `IMG`, build a testing image and push it to the registry, then deploy the controller to the cluster:
+> **Note:** Make sure the image is accessible either publicly or from the cluster internal registry.

 ```sh
 IMG=<some-registry>/perses-operator:tag make test-image-build image-push deploy